495-Labs-Projects/ChoreTrackerDjango/README.md

   - Functional tests (uses selenium to interact with the actual application)

 # Part 1 - Model/Unit Tests
 We will start by writing unit tests for our three models.
 Factories have been provided in `chores/tests/factories.py` and contexts for our tests have been created in `utilities.py`.
 Within our `chores/tests/` directory, add a subdirectory named `test_models`.
-Here, first add a `__init__.py` file, and then add our three unit test files: `test_child_models.py`, `test_chore_models.py`, and `test_task_models.py`.
+Here, first add a `__init__.py` file, and then add our three unit test files: `test_child_model.py`, `test_chore_model.py`, and `test_task_model.py`.

-1. We'll start by writing our unit tests for the child model.
-First, add the imports we'll need at the top of the file:
+1. We'll start by writing our Child unit tests.
+Start by importing the following code at the top of `test_child_model.py`:

 ```python
     from django.core.exceptions import ValidationError